 Between 60% and 70% of our body is composed of water.
 All of our organs are composed of cells which are largely fluid.
 At Novus we find that most of our patients who are dependent or addicted to painkillers are dehydrated and are suffering from vitamin deficiencies.
 We ensure that our patients are hydrated properly and this, along with individually designed withdrawal protocols, is a major reason that our patients, who have detoxed before, comment that their Novus detox was not only much faster but much more comfortable.

-The medical staff must determine when the opiate-addicted individual is ready for the first dose of Suboxone® to be administered.
+The medical staff must determine when the opiate-addicted individual is ready for the first dose of this proprietary buprenorphine to be administered.
 Here is the reason.
 If someone who is dependent/addicted to painkillers is not in withdrawal, this means that the painkillers are still activating the receptors in the brain and causing it to produce endorphins.

 The Result of the Novus Withdrawal Protocol

-At Novus, using hydration, natural supplements, good food and a withdrawal protocol designed specifically for each person, we ensure that the Suboxone® dose is properly tapered so that the person's natural production of endorphins increases as the Suboxone® is tapered down.
-Our patients experience a much milder and more comfortable withdrawal than at many other medical detox centers.
+At Novus, using hydration, natural supplements, good food and a withdrawal protocol designed specifically for each person’s individual metabolism, we ensure that the buprenorphine dose is properly tapered so that the person’s natural production of endorphins increases as the buprenorphine is tapered down.
+Our patients experience a much milder and more comfortable withdrawal than at other medical detox centers.
 When they leave Novus Medical Detox Center, they are off all unnecessary drugs.

 If a patient is dependent only and if we are able to help them address any remaining pain, then the patient will likely be able to resume their life without narcotic painkillers.
 If a patient is addicted, then detox is only the first step.
 95% of the addicted people who don’t get further treatment resume taking their addicted substance or one like it.